New Wave (manga): Style

 Science fiction was an important genre for the movement, as several of the magazines associated with the movement focused on science fiction manga.
 Kentarō Mizumoto explains that this might be related to the overall boom in science fiction publishing at the time, "giving relatively minor writers a place to play an active role."
 He also argues that new wave science fiction writers like Philip K. Dick and J. G. Ballard might have brought about a change in methodology and consciousness among manga artists, as they moved towards philosophical, speculative or absurdist approaches to science fiction rather than established space opera tropes.
 Mizumoto quotes Hideo Azuma's Fujōri Nikki (1979) as an example, as they would function as a parody of science fiction and were thus the essence of new wave science fiction.

 The New Wave often blurred the lines of the gendered expectations of the manga industry with its distinct categories of female-oriented shōjo manga and male-oriented shōnen manga, inspired by the Year 24 Group that had introduced new approaches, genres and visual elements to shōjo manga earlier in the 1970s.
 According to Mizumoto, shōjo manga became "less girly".
 Homosexuality and sex were not taboo topics anymore and the New Wave led to the establishment of the boys' love genre, especially through the impact of June magazine.
 Yasuko Sakata, Akimi Yoshida and Fumiko Takano all published in commercial shōjo magazines like Petit Flower and LaLa, but also in some of the magazines associated with the New Wave such as June (Sun Publishing), Manga Shōnen / Duo (Asahi Sonorama), Girls Comic (Shufu no Tomosha), Pretty Pretty (Sevensha) and Grapefruit (Shinshokan).
 Mizumoto mentions Fumiko Takano's symbolist short story "Zettai Anzen Kamisori" and Keiko Takemiya's Kaze to Ki no Uta, both published in June, as especially influential.

 Also magazines with a male readership in mind became more open to the aesthetics of shōjo manga.
 It became common for female artists like Fumi Saimon and Rumiko Takahashi to publish in seinen manga magazines like Young Magazine and Big Comic Spirits.
 The erotic magazine Manga Burikko under editor Eiji Ōtsuka was conscious of the New Wave, with artists like Kamui Fujiwara.
+Hisashi Eguchi: When I was editor of Comic Cue, I was trying to make it a magazine of the children of the New Wave, having guys like Taiyo Matsumoto and Minetaro Mochizuki contributing.
+Recently, though, I also feel the New Wave in, say, Daisuke Igarashi.

 Also magazines of the Punk and New Wave music subcltures like Bikkuri House and Takarajima published manga, often blending the line between illustration and manga.
 Yoshikazu Ebisu and Shigeru Tamura were among the artists publishing in these magazines.